Toomas633/Installlers/README.md

 ### Organizer features

-* Log file in the same dir called organizer.log (time stamp and operation) (editable in code)
+* Log file in the same dir that gets organized called organizer.log (time stamp and operation) (editable in code)
 * Location to the directory containing desired folders for organizing asked as command line argument
 * Removes unwanted files
 * Moves certain files out of subfolders